 Do the Russians and Chinese also have big ears ?

 A cybernetic September 11?
 (Cybergeddon?)

-At the last meeting in Davos (2010-2013), there was a significant increase in cyber attacks against banks and government departments (15,000 per day?).
+As of the last WEF meeting in Davos (2010-2013), there was a significant increase in cyber attacks against banks and government departments (15,000 per day?).
 95% of the networks would be affected in one way or another by industrial spies, criminal networks, hackers or saboteurs).
 Now Pentagon strategists speak of the possibility of a computer Pearl Harbour, while Chinese hackers (see 61398 Unit APT1 Group in Shanghai) can blithely enter all industrial countries (including in departments in Ottawa) (see Mandiant Report).

 The first cyber war has already taken place, in Estonia in 2007.
 A cyber war is a war in which we use computer networks to disrupt some of the key information structures of an enemy (eg, the Iranian nuclear centres in 2010).
 The first computer viruses for this type of digital intoxication are known : Stuxnet, Flame, Duqu, and Shamoon.
 This is a « total » activity; it happens on land, sea, air, space and cyberspace.
 In response, a first cyber-law book has been sketched out : the Taillin Report (2013).